Below is a list of the Acts enforced by Trading Standards, with a brief explanation of what they control.

 - Explosives Act 1875

 Controls the storage of explosives.
 Prohibits the sale of fireworks to persons under 18 years of age.
-Stockists required to register with local authority.
-Local authority responsible for registration of storage places.
+Stockists required to register with the local authority.
+The local authority is responsible for registration of storage places.

 - Fair Trading Act 1973